berkanegrice/Non-Official-MagmaAPI/README.md

 # Non Offical MagmaAPI

-MagmaAPI provides a connection between magma online calculator.
-It can ben integrated on sublime-text build feature.
+MagmaAPI provides a connection to magma online calculator.
+It can be integrated on sublime-text

 Python3 required.